Motionthatstopsthescroll.

 Every section, unlimited, forever.

-- Every future section, free forever
+- Every future gallery section included

-- Commercial license for client & paid work
+- Use on client & commercial work

 One partner, endless motion.